Kick Ass Trip to Hawaii on a Budget

 We know you’ve been saving those points for a reason, NOW is the time to bust them out.
 If you have a kick ass travel card, you can put those points towards most things that have to do with travel.
 Use them to get your rental car for free, or offset some of the AirBnb rental or flight.
 This is especially useful if you book your flights and rooms/lodging on your card.
 You can strategically use the points you get from that to pay for other expenses on your trip.

+One of the biggest reasons that people think Hawaii on a budget just can’t happen is the ridiculous food prices.
 Many places in Hawaii are crazy expensive to eat at, especially if you’re looking in busy areas like Waikiki or near resorts.
 Do your homework, and move closer into town.
 With all of the information available at our fingertips now, you can easily find local recommendations that are close to your location.

 Hop on to Google, Pinterest, or Yelp, and search ‘cheap restaurants in….’, then browse some of the reviews.
 With this kind of information available, there’s no excuse for eating crappy or expensive food.
 The extra time and effort definitely pays off (literally).